The Corporate Governance Review: Poland

 Compliance with the above rules can, if necessary, be enforced through the courts and, with respect to the capital market regulations, by the Financial Supervision Authority.
 The significant role of registry courts in respect of the National Court Register goes far beyond the mere authority to maintain the public registers.
 Under certain circumstances, the registry courts may decide to dissolve a company (although this is very rare in practice).
-Companies with state participation fall additionally under special regime introduced by the Act on the Management of State Property, which entered into force on 1 January 2017.
+Companies with state participation fall additionally under a special regime introduced by the Act on the Management of State Property, which entered into force on 1 January 2017.

 ii Legal framework: best practice relating to the governance of listed companies

 Alongside the above statutory rules, companies listed on the Warsaw Stock Exchange (WSE) are also expected to follow corporate governance rules adopted by the WSE.
 The first formal document containing these rules was adopted by the WSE in early 2000 and entered into force in 2002.
 Since then, it has been revised regularly and adapted to the needs of the growing Polish capital market.
 The current Best Practice of WSE Listed Companies 2016 (the Best Practice Code) came into force on 1 January 2016.
 These rules apply on a voluntary basis (i.e., as soft law).

 Compliance with the Best Practice Code is monitored by the WSE, and listed companies have certain disclosure obligations in this regard based on the comply or explain model.